akshaysp97/Pattern-Recognition/One vs Rest Classifier/readme.md

 # One vs Rest Classifier
-In this project, a nearest-means classifier with the one vs. rest multiclass classification approach was developed for the wine dataset.
+In this project, a nearest-means classifier with one vs. rest multiclass classification approach was developed for the wine dataset.
 The following metrics are calculated:
 (a) Classification accuracy on training set and on testing set.
 (b) Plots showing each resulting 2-class decision boundary and regions.